African Americans in Ghana: 20th-century migrations

 In the mid-1950s, there began a new era in which African Americans began to migrate to Ghana as a result of its independence.
-African Americans, especially civil rights activists such as W. E. B. Du Bois and Julian Bond, went to Ghana to aid the country’s development and escape the racism of the United States.
+African Americans, especially civil rights activists such as W. E. B. Du Bois and Julian Bond, went to Ghana to aid the country's development and escape the racism of the United States.
 Some went to Ghana due to its nonalignment as a country during the Cold War.

 Kwame Nkrumah constantly tried to keep Ghana independent from the influences of the West and the Soviet Union, and Black expatriates, especially radicals, saw this as an opportunity to express their views and not have to deal with the criticism they faced in America.
 Nkrumah, knowing that Ghana would need international connections to assist in its development and the independence of every other country on the African continent, welcomed African Americans into the country and even brought American civil rights leaders into his inner circle as advisors and political allies.

 African Americans in Ghanaian politics

-Black American activists who went to Ghana to “[engage] with Pan-Africanist and socialist thought under the tutelage of Ghana’s President Kwame Nkrumah and African diasporan political exiles” (Commander 6) typically ended up involved with Ghanaian politics, whether indirectly or actively.
+Black American activists who went to Ghana to "[engage] with Pan-Africanist and socialist thought under the tutelage of Ghana's President Kwame Nkrumah and African diasporan political exiles" (Commander 6) typically ended up involved with Ghanaian politics, whether indirectly or actively.
 Some like Maya Angelou became close with Ghanaian officials and even Nkrumah himself, allowing them to express influence over political situations.
 They used their views to criticize and praise the Ghanaian government for its actions and influence how the officials governed Ghana.
+Particularly in her book All God's Children Need Travelling Shoes (1986), she makes reference to her time in Ghana being a dream, and romanticizing it, in comparison to being an African-American in the United States.

 Ghanaian opinion of expatriates in the Government

-As Black American expatriates began to be involved in Ghana’s government, non-American members of Ghana’s government began to become suspicious of Nkrumah’s ideals.
+As Black American expatriates began to be involved in Ghana's government, non-American members of Ghana's government began to become suspicious of Nkrumah's ideals.
 They criticized the high governmental positions that foreigners were given upon coming to Ghana.
 This suspicion caused a lot of tension between the Ghanaians in the government and the African Americans in the government.
 The suspicion was so great that there was an assassination attempt on Nkrumah in 1962.
-Tensions continued to rise, so much so that "concerns about possible CIA infiltration, a severe economic downturn, and Nkrumah’s seeming support of a petty bourgeoisie led to the National Liberation Council's 1966 military coup d'etat", which not only publicly opposed Nkrumah, but also weakened the African-American expatriate community.
+Tensions continued to rise, so much so that "concerns about possible CIA infiltration, a severe economic downturn, and Nkrumah's seeming support of a petty bourgeoisie led to the National Liberation Council's 1966 military coup d'etat", which not only publicly opposed Nkrumah, but also weakened the African-American expatriate community.

+In the 21st century, new African-American arrivals, being richer, are pricing out the locals.
+A private real estate development called Sanbra City (meaning Return City) is a gated, eco-friendly community, with houses starting at $180,000 American dollars, far out of the price range of locals, causing criticism.
+It also means that the land for these new developments is unavailable for farmers.